Prime Cuts: Where to Find the Best Steak in Melbourne

 Palermo

 If smoky, flame-licked meats and moody lighting are your love language, Palermo is calling.
 This Argentinian steakhouse in the CBD brings the drama with an open fire pit, where prime cuts like O’Connor’s pasture flank and Suffolk lamb sizzle to perfection.
 Think: rustic Buenos Aires charm meets Melbourne cool, with cocktails and empanadas to match.
-It’s all leather banquettes, rich aromas, and serious steak swagger, without taking itself too seriously.
+It’s all leather banquettes, rich aromas, and serious steak, without ever taking itself too seriously.
 A date-night hero or group feast game-changer.

 401 Little Bourke Street, Melbourne